 Your body requires many vitamins and minerals to be healthy, strong, and function at its best.
 You may be familiar with some of these vitamins and how they affect your body.
 For instance, vitamin C helps you form blood vessels, collagen, and cartilage.
 It also helps support your immune system and the healing process.
 Meanwhile, calcium strengthens your bones and teeth, and B vitamins help you convert carbs into energy.

 Most of us know that these vitamins and minerals (plus many others) are important for our health.
 However, they are not acting alone!
 In fact, there are many other organic compounds helping keep your body healthy, such as amino acids.

 There’s no question that amino acids are good for you.
 But what do amino acids do for your body?
 Quite a bit, actually.
 Amino acids are made of hydrogen, nitrogen, oxygen, and carbon, and they play a vital role in protein formation.
 They also consist of various elements called side chains, which help amino acids do everything from breaking down food for digestion to repairing and strengthening body tissues.

-It’s important to get adequate amounts of amino acids every day, which occurs most often through the foods we eat.
-But there are situations where that may be difficult.
+It’s important to get adequate amounts of amino acids every day.
+Most of us get plenty of amino acids through the foods we eat, but there are situations where that may be difficult.
 That’s when you should take advantage of the many amino acid IV therapy benefits.

 To start, there are three classifications of amino acids: